-It’s important to find out what kind of transportation you and baby are comfortable with beforehand.
+It’s essential to find out what kind of transportation you and baby are comfortable with beforehand.
 If you’re driving, this isn’t as big of a deal because they’ll mostly be in the car seat, and carrying them at rest stops isn’t a huge deal.
 However, if you’re going to be spending lots of time in airports, it might be worth it to use a baby carrier and babywear.
 Some babies aren’t fond of being worn through, and would much prefer a stroller.
-You’ll have to plan ahead for this so you can check the stroller at the gate, allowing you to use it prior.
+You’ll have to plan for this so you can check the stroller at the gate, allowing you to use it prior.

 3. Bring entertainment

 This might seem obvious, but bringing show for babies and toddlers is crucial to a good trip.
 You’ll want to bring some of their favourite toys, but keep in mind that while you might be an expert at tuning them out, others are not.
 It’s a good idea to bring toys that make less noise in cases where you have to share a space, like on an airplane.
 If you’re driving, you have free reign as to what you can bring, and you can even pop a movie now and then if you have a DVD player in your car!